helloncanella/useAppState/README.md

 # useAppState

-Control the whole app's state with the facility of an `useState`.
+Control the whole app's state with the ease of an `useState`.

 ## Introduction